 The phone conversation ended abruptly because his phone's battery died.
 He later shared with me that it had never happened to him before and that it was the longest conversation he had ever had on a phone!

 As it turned out, he was an old alt.coffee participant!
 We reminisced about those times, and what times they were!
 We discussed years and dates, and Greg Scace, Mark Prince, and Silvia and Rocky, and so much more.
-I inquired about how long he had owned the Silvia, verified he was the original owner, and I had a better idea as to the purchase date than he seemed to remember.
-We concluded that I had sold him that roaster!
-It was one of those first dozen or so roasters I had sold before a retail reseller was found!
+I inquired about how long he had owned the Hottop KN-8828 and he verified that he was the original owner.
+And although he could not precisely remember the purchase date, he did remember who he did not nuy it from.
+With all the facts assembled, I concluded that I had sold him this very roaster!
+It was one of those first dozen or so roasters I had sold to the alt.coffee enthusiasts before a retail reseller was found!

 So as this story ends, a Hottop roaster comes full circle, headed back home to California into the hands of the person who first sold Hottop Coffee Roasters in the United States.
-While it cannot replace the preproduction roaster I had (which I had considered a museum piece for its originality, age, and significance in coffee history), this KN-8828 npw has a special place in my home to represent the landmark time when home coffee roasting was experiencing a rebirth; a moment in time in which I had played a small part.
+While it cannot replace the preproduction roaster I had (which I had considered a museum piece for its originality, age, and significance in coffee history), this KN-8828 now has a special place in my home, a signpost of when and where home coffee roasting was experiencing a rebirth; a moment in time in which I had played a small part.

 Here it is, on the day I completed the restoration; one of the very first Hottops sold in the USA